miguelcorralesg/miguelcorralesg.github.io/_posts/2022-10-06-KAUST-Hackathon.md

 # What is the KAUST-NVIDIA Hackathon?

 As its name suggests, it's an event organized by KAUST and NVIDIA aiming to accelerate scientific applications.
 The hackathon started as part of the KAUST-NVIDIA workshop in 2015.
-In 2022, Deep Imaging Grop members participated in the 8th competition.
+In 2022, Deep Imaging Group members participated in the 8th competition.

 # The Notorious Team

-The notorious team of this year was formed by 3 amazing people: From left to rigth, [Nick Luiken (Postdoc)](https://dig.kaust.edu.sa/people/detail/nick-luiken), [Juan Romero (Ms. Student)](https://dig.kaust.edu.sa/people/detail/juan-romero-murcia), and the writer of this post [Miguel Corrales (PhD Student)](https://dig.kaust.edu.sa/people/detail/miguel-corrales).
+The notorious team of this year was formed by 3 amazing people: From left to right, [Nick Luiken (Postdoc)](https://dig.kaust.edu.sa/people/detail/nick-luiken), [Juan Romero (Ms. Student)](https://dig.kaust.edu.sa/people/detail/juan-romero-murcia), and the writer of this post [Miguel Corrales (PhD Student)](https://dig.kaust.edu.sa/people/detail/miguel-corrales).
 If you want to know about everyone's research, please visit the hyperlinks.

 {% include figure.html path="assets/img/Hackathon_KAUST/hackathon_kaust.jpeg" title="DIG Hackathon Team" class="KAUST-NVIDIA Hackathon" %}